cdzombak/runner/README.md

 #### Discord options

 - `-discord-webhook string`: If set, post to this Discord webhook if the program fails or its output would otherwise be printed per -healthy-exit/-print-if-[not]-match/-always-print.
+The Discord message contains a summary and attaches the full output as a log file.
   - Can also be set by the `RUNNER_DISCORD_WEBHOOK` environment variable; this flag overrides the environment variable.

 #### Slack options

 - `-slack-webhook string`: If set, post to this Slack webhook if the program fails or its output would otherwise be printed per -healthy-exit/-print-if-[not]-match/-always-print.
+Slack messages contain a summary only, not the full program output.
   - Can also be set by the `RUNNER_SLACK_WEBHOOK` environment variable; this flag overrides the environment variable.
 - `-slack-username string`: If set, use this username for the Slack message.
   - Can also be set by the `RUNNER_SLACK_USERNAME` environment variable; this flag overrides the environment variable.